3GP and 3G2

 3GP (3GPP file format) is a digital multimedia container format defined by the Third Generation Partnership Project (3GPP) for 3G UMTS multimedia services, largely based on MPEG-4 Part 12.
-A 3GP container may consist of H.263 or H.264 video codecs or AMR or AAC-LC audio codecs.
+A 3GP container may consist of H.263 or H.264 video codecs, and AMR or AAC-LC audio codecs.

 3G2 (3GPP2 file format) is a multimedia container format defined by the 3GPP2 for 3G CDMA2000 multimedia services.
 It is very similar to the 3GP file format but consumes less space and bandwidth, and has some extensions and limitations in comparison to 3GP.

 Specifications

 3GP is defined in the ETSI 3GPP technical specification.
 3GP is a required file format for video and associated speech/audio media types and timed text in ETSI 3GPP technical specifications for IP Multimedia Subsystem (IMS), Multimedia Messaging Service (MMS), Multimedia Broadcast/Multicast Service (MBMS) and Transparent end-to-end Packet-switched Streaming Service (PSS).

 3G2 is defined in the 3GPP2 technical specification.